Autoencoding with a Classifier System: Results

-The performance of XCSF and the EA with and without connection mutation on the USPS digits and CIFAR-10 datasets is shown in Fig.~\ref{fig:selection}.
+The performance of XCSF and the EA with and without connection mutation on \textsc{usps digits} and \textsc{cifar10} is shown in Fig.~\ref{fig:selection} and a summary of error scores in Table~\ref{table:errors}.
 As can be seen, across the 100000 trials, XCSF achieves a smaller error than the EA.
-On both datasets without connection mutation, XCSF has a smaller AUC (893.56, 2568.85) than the EA (1108.87, 3722.06).
+On both data sets without connection mutation, XCSF has a smaller AUC (893.56, 2568.85) than the EA (1108.87, 3722.06).
 Similarly with connection mutation enabled, XCSF has a smaller AUC (1148.17, 1607.72) than the EA (1439.88, 2053.15).
-While the AUCs with connection mutation are larger on the USPS dataset, they are smaller on CIFAR-10, showing that connection mutation is beneficial to learning on CIFAR-10.
+While the AUCs with connection mutation are larger on \textsc{usps digits}, they are smaller on \textsc{cifar10}, showing that connection mutation can be beneficial to learning.
 Moreover, with connection mutation enabled the number of neurons grows to a larger number, whilst the number of non-zero weights is smaller, showing that a more sparse representation is learned.

-Without connection mutation on USPS, XCSF with $h_M=1$ reaches $\epsilon_0$ after 16000 trials, compared with the EA which reaches the threshold after 19000 trials.
+Without connection mutation on \textsc{usps digits}, XCSF with $h_M=1$ reaches $\epsilon_0$ after 16000 trials, compared with the EA which reaches the threshold after 19000 trials.
 When connection mutation is enabled, XCSF reaches $\epsilon_0$ after 33000 trials, and the EA after 28000 trials.
-However, comparing performance after 16000 trials (i.e., when $\epsilon_0$ is reached without connection mutation), the XCSF error without connection mutation (mean = 0.00972, SE = 0.00055, min = 0.00714, median = 0.00925) is not significantly different than with connection mutation enabled (mean = 0.01918, SE = 0.00462, min = 0.00686, median = 0.01197, $p\le0.06964$.
+However, comparing performance after 16000 trials (i.e., when $\epsilon_0$ is reached without connection mutation), the XCSF error without connection mutation is not significantly different than with connection mutation enabled.

-Early MSE on USPS with XCSF both with and without connection mutation is significantly smaller than the EA.
-For example, after 16000 trials without connection mutation, the XCSF error (mean = 0.00972, SE = 0.00055, min = 0.00714, median = 0.00925) is significantly smaller than the EA (mean = 0.01148, SE = 0.00063, min = 0.00915, median = 0.01121), $p\le0.04125$.
-Similarly at the same number of trials with connection mutation, the XCSF error (mean = 0.01918, SE = 0.00462, min = 0.00686, median = 0.01197) is significantly smaller than the EA (mean = 0.03268, SE = 0.00383, min = 0.01474, median = 0.03540), $p\le0.03429$.
+Early MSE on \textsc{usps digits} with XCSF both with and without connection mutation is significantly smaller than the EA.
+For example, after 16000 trials without connection mutation, the XCSF error is significantly smaller than the EA.
+Similarly at the same number of trials with connection mutation, the XCSF error is significantly smaller than the EA.